nokibularfinsiam/sauce-demo-wdio-tests/README.md

 The WebdriverIO configuration was initially scaffolded using the built-in CLI wizard.
 Example wizard responses:

 ```
-✔ A project named "web_io" was detected at "D:\Siam\SQA\sauce-demo-wdio-tests", correct? yes
+✔ A project named "sauce-demo-wdio-tests" was detected at "D:\Siam\SQA\sauce-demo-wdio-tests", correct? yes
 ✔ What type of testing would you like to do?
 E2E Testing - of Web or Mobile Applications
 ✔ Where is your automation backend located?
 On my local machine
 ✔ Which environment you would like to automate?
 Web - web applications in the browser